sazwarriyadhs/agribid/PROPOSAL.md

 - **Producer Mentorship:** Authority to manage and educate up to 10 registered producers to help them meet export standards.
 - **Shipment Management:** A dashboard to manage and track ongoing export shipments.

+#### **🚚 Vendor/Partner (Mitra)**
+- **Shipping Order Management:** A dashboard to view and accept shipping jobs from completed auctions.
+- **Status Updates:** Ability to update the shipment status from "Pending" to "In Transit" and "Delivered".
+- **Delivery Order Generation:** Access printable delivery order documents for each shipment.

 #### **🛡️ Admin (Administrator)**
 - **Full Oversight:** A central dashboard to monitor platform metrics like user count, revenue, and active auctions.
-- **User Management:** Ability to manage, verify, suspend, or delete user accounts.
+- **User Management & Verification:** Ability to manage, verify, suspend, or delete user accounts, including membership payment status.
 - **Product Verification:** Power to approve or reject new products submitted by Producers, ensuring quality control.
-- **Transaction Mediation:** Manages the central joint account for all financial transactions.
+- **Transaction Mediation:** Manages the central joint account and approves payouts to sellers.

 ---

 ## **5. Monetization Strategy**

-AgriBid will implement a simple and transparent revenue model:
+AgriBid will implement a clear revenue model based on membership and transaction fees:
+- **Membership Fee:** A tiered annual membership fee is required for registration, varying by role:
+    - **Producer/Bidder:** IDR 25,000 / year
+    - **Partner/Exporter:** IDR 50,000 / year
 - **Transaction Fee:** A **10% administration fee** will be applied to the final winning bid amount of every successful transaction.
 This fee covers platform maintenance, support, and admin verification services.

 ---